 No inspection guidance.

-Verify the licensee has response procedures for dealing with threats of theft theft of SNM (10 CFR 73.67(d)(11)).
+Verify the licensee has response procedures for dealing with threats of theft or theft of SNM (10 CFR 73.67(d)(11)).

 Specific Guidance

 To inspect this requirement, the inspector(s) should review the licensee response procedures.
 The procedures must be capable of explaining to a reasonably well-trained individual what steps must be taken to achieve the desired result.
 Therefore, if the intent of a particular procedure is to notify the LLEA, it must contain telephone numbers or the instruction for use of equipment other than the telephone.
 The inspector(s) should have an individual who would be responsible for implementing the response procedure demonstrate how they would implement the procedure during the course of their duties.